maethor/debate/README.md

     pip install -r requirements.txt
     python main.py

-You can now access it with a browser at the url http://localhost:5000
+Then, you can access it with a browser at the url http://localhost:5000

 In the next version, port will be configurable and a wsgi file will be provided to host it with an Apache or Nginx frontend.